VHDPlus/vhdplus-website/docs/getstarted/getstarted_ghdl.md

 Here is an example on how to use the simulation:
 <div class="fluidMedia"><iframe id="ytplayer" type="text/html" width="100%" src="https://www.youtube.com/embed/Jmq_wjdd9wM?autoplay=0&origin=http://vhdplus.com" frameborder="0" allowfullscreen></iframe></div>

-# How Simulate Your Code
+# How to Simulate Your Code

-## Install the needed programs
+## Install the required programs

-1. Open the Extras/Package Manager
+1. Click on Extras/Package Manager
 2. Install GTKWave and GHDL

 ## Create the simulation file